-- Auxiliary Inputs: Typically used for sonic anemometer data, this is described in detail in Configuring the Anemometer Inputs on page 3-23. - Temperature Source: Specifies whether the temperature source is the instrument, a temperature sensor on Auxiliary Input 1, or a User Entered value. - Pressure Source: Specifies whether the temperature source is the instrument, a pressure sensor on Auxiliary Input 2, or a User Entered value.
+- Auxiliary Inputs: Typically used for sonic anemometer data, this is described in detail in Configuring the Analog Anemometer Inputs on page 3-26. - Temperature Source: Specifies whether the temperature source is the instrument, a temperature sensor on Auxiliary Input 1, or a User Entered value. - Pressure Source: Specifies whether the temperature source is the instrument, a pressure sensor on Auxiliary Input 2, or a User Entered value.

-Temperature and pressure values are required to convert CO_2 and H_2O density (mmol/m3) to mole fraction (μmol/mol or mmol/mol).
-In addition, the analyzer requires a pressure value to compute CO_2 or H_2O mole density, and a temperature value to perform the band broadening correction for H_2O on CO_2 .
+Temperature and pressure values are required to convert CO2 and H2O density (mmol/m3) to mole fraction (μmol/mol or mmol/mol).
+In addition, the analyzer value to perform the band broadening correction for H_2O on CO_2 .